jimlinntu/CS29426/hw4b/report.md

 **NOTE:** Markdown does not allow me to display too long image, so you might want to directly click into that to see the full image.

 However, you can notice some ghosting inside the image.
-I think it may be caused by inaccruate focal length or because I didn't use a tripod that cannot be rotated horizontally.
+I think it may be caused by inaccruate focal length or because I used a tripod that cannot be rotated horizontally.

 * Part 4B: Rotational invariance